-Due to the nature of the business, the revenue of the group is unlikely to be impacted in the short term.
-The group is participating in a revenue collection deferral scheme which defers the revenue cash receipts from the summer of 2020 until the 2021/22 regulatory year.
-This scheme is fully supported by Ofgem meaning the group have no debt exposure.
-This cash flow decrease is less than the cash flow increase arising from the groups election to defer VAT payments, this being the only financial package taken of those offered by the government.
+Due to the nature of the business, the revenue of the company has not been impacted.
+The company is participating in a revenue collection deferral scheme which deferred some revenue cash receipts from the summer of 2020 with the majority of these receipts having been collected by the balance sheet date.
+This scheme was fully supported by Ofgem.
+This cash flow decrease is less than the cash flow benefits arising from the reduced operational activity seen in the initial 'lock down' period, and the group's election to defer VAT payments, this being the only financial package taken of those offered by the government.

-To summarise the financial implications, which are predominately within the March 2021 financial year: (1) the company has encountered additional PPE costs, the impact of which is reduced by corresponding corporation tax savings; (2) there have been cash out flow savings due to reduced repex and capex activity and VAT deferrals which are in excess of the deferral of group revenue receipts; (3) the Board will continue to monitor Ofgem's view with regard to revenue although any reduction is unquantifiable at this stage; and (4) no asset impairment is considered necessary at the date of these accounts.
-The Board has reviewed undated financial forecasts which factor in the implications of COVID-19, and do not consider the impact to either influence going concern, or result in any asset impairment.
+To summarise the financial implications: (1) the company has encountered additional PPE costs, the impact of which is reduced by travel and accommodation savings; (2) there have been cash out flow savings due to reduced capital activity and VAT deferrals which are in excess of the deferral of revenue receipts; and (3) no asset impairment is considered necessary at the date of these accounts.
+The Board has reviewed updated financial forecasts which factor in the implications of COVID-19, and do not consider the impact to either influence going concern, or result in any asset impairment.